 Bias in the hiring process refers to the unconscious or conscious discrimination of candidates based on factors such as race, gender, age, or ethnicity.
 This can lead to missed opportunities for qualified candidates and can create a less diverse and inclusive workplace.

-Canditech uses objective assessment testing and job simulations to remove bias from the hiring process.
+Canditech uses objective skill assessment testing and job simulations to remove bias from the hiring process.
 By evaluating candidates based on their skills and abilities rather than their resumes or experience, Canditech helps companies make fair and unbiased hiring decisions.

 Bias in hiring